pedro-javierf/NTRGhidra/README.md

 NTRGhidra is released under the ![Apache License 2.0](https://github.com/pedro-javierf/NTRGhidra/blob/master/LICENSE).

 # Contributing & Support
-* Fork and pull request to contribute, feel free to open issues suggesting feautures or reporting bugs.
-It is recommended to follow the issue templates.
+* Fork, modify and pull request to contribute, feel free to open issues suggesting feautures, reporting bugs, asking for documentation or changes, etc :)
 * Support by starring the project.

 # Features